Posts

 Another promising trend is the use of open data to foster collaboration between transit agencies, developers, and researchers.
 By sharing anonymized data, cities can encourage the creation of third-party tools that benefit riders.
 For instance, a local startup might develop an app that predicts wait times at bus stops, improving the commuter experience.

-For insights into how smart cities are transforming transit, explore our post on the connection between public transportation and smart cities.
+For insights into how smart cities are transforming transit, explore /posts/the-connection-between-public-transportation-and-smart-cities-how-transit-fits-into-urban-innovation.

 Conclusion: A Smarter, More Connected Future